duckduckgo/zeroclickinfo-fathead/CONTRIBUTING.md

 4. Add your info to the instant answer so we can give you credit for it on the [Goodies page](https://duckduckgo.com/goodies).
 You'll see your name or handle on the live site!
 Check out the [Metadata README](metadata.md) for detailed instructions on how to include your name and links.

-5. Go into GitHub and submit a [pull request!](http://help.github.com/send-pull-requests/) to the **Fathead** repository, **making sure to use the **Fathead** repository's [Pull Request template](https://github.com/duckduckgo/zeroclickinfo-fathead/blob/master/fathead_pr_template.md)**.
+5. Go into GitHub and submit a [pull request!](http://help.github.com/send-pull-requests/) to the **Fathead** repository, making sure to use the **Fathead** repository's **[Pull Request Template](https://github.com/duckduckgo/zeroclickinfo-fathead/blob/master/fathead_pr_template.md)**.
 This will let us know about your changes and start the conversation about integrating it into the live code.